Disability Resources is available to assist departments and individuals arrange for wheelchair accessible vehicles.

 - You will be contacted by DRC and/or the student before an accommodation is implemented.

 The Undergraduate Course Syllabus Policy requires that syllabi contain a statement about the availability of reasonable accommodations for students with disabilities.
-Below is the recommended statement.
-Please copy it directly for your syllabus.
+Below (in bold) is the recommended statement.
+Please copy it directly into your syllabus.

 Accessibility and Accommodations:

 Access is a University-wide responsibility.
 Active participation by faculty/instructors in collaboration with Disability Resources (DRC) and the disabled student is often key for creating an accessible experience.

 Listed below are institutionally-supported practices that create a more accessible and inclusive learning experience for all students.